 We deliver our services in three distinct phases – Audit, Remediate and Manage.

 - Audit – this is split into three smaller phases.
 Firstly, we undertake a pre-audit; this is designed to collate specific issues – perhaps something specific has triggered our engagement – and to allow us to scope and size the audit itself.
 Secondly, we carry out a rapid-fire audit, looking for anything that is of such a risk that we identify and recommend action immediately if so warranted.
 And thirdly, the main audit phase where we use the Enhanced Security Services audit process to explore all aspects of people, process, technology and environment.
 This third phase is thorough, we don’t like to leave any stone unturned; addressing most things in security just doesn’t work in this climate, it needs to be in totality.
 In short, the audit phase documents findings and matching recommendations in a detailed, but easy to interpret way that clearly shows a path forward.

 - Remediation – implementing improvements identified within the Audit stage in a structured, controlled, and low risk manner.
 This activity brings your organisation to a point where people, process, technology and environment are working in harmony to secure the business IT

-- Maintain – our ongoing service to provide proactive, reactive and response services, up to 24x7x365 if required, to ensure that your investment in protection is maintained, monitored and regularly tested.
+- Manage – our ongoing service to provide proactive, reactive and response services, up to 24x7x365 if required, to ensure that your investment in protection is maintained, monitored and regularly tested.

 We aim to take your organisation to a secure and maintained state as rapidly and smoothly as possible, and work with your organisation at every step of the way.